Skip to main content

 Career path and progression

-With experience and training you could move into specialist areas like training disabled drivers.
+With experience and training you could move into specialist areas, like advanced driver training or training disabled drivers.
 You might also train drivers of passenger carrying vehicles, large goods vehicles (LGV) or emergency services vehicles.

 GOV.UK has information on professional development and if you're highly experienced, you could become a driving examiner.